clarknado/frontend-nanodegree-neighborhood-map/README.md

 Documentation for this project is in the works!

+Currently Documentation is auto-generated from the comments in javascript files.
+After cloning the repository, run the default grunt task in the command line.
+The documentation can then be viewed in your browser at the url:

+file://C:/PATH/ROOT/doc/index.html

 ## Contribute

 Currently this a project not for development.
 However, if there are bugs, feature requests, or other development interests, please see the 'Contact Us' section for information.